cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 - Allow a compute cluster with multiple login nodes to be treated as a single unit.
 - Allow Cylc to elegantly handle failure to communicate with login nodes.
-- Configure multiple platforms with the same hosts; for example you can use separate platforms to submit jobs to a batch system and to background on ``localhost``.
+- Reduce the number of ssh connections required for job submission and polling.

 .. _Install Targets: